Infinidat/ansible-infinidat-collection/README.md

 ## Prerequisites
 - Ansible 2.14 or newer
 - InfiniSDK 225.1.1 or newer
 - Python 3.6 or newer.
-This is a prerequisite of Infinidat's infinisdk Python module.
+This is a prerequisite of Infinidat's infiniSDK Python module.

 ## Modules
 - infini_certificate: Configure a SSL certificate.
 - infini_cluster: Creates, deletes or modifies host clusters.
 - infini_config: Modify an Infinibox configuration.
+- infini_event: Post events.
 - infini_export: Creates, deletes or modifies NFS exports.
 - infini_export_client: Creates, deletes or modifys NFS client(s) for existing exports.
 - infini_fibre_channel_switch: Rename a fibre channel switch.
 - infini_fs: Creates, deletes or modifies filesystems.
 - infini_host: Creates, deletes or modifies hosts.
+- infini_infinimetrics: Add or remove an Infinibox from an Infinimetrics.
 - infini_map: Creates or deletes mappings of volumes to hosts.
 - infini_metadata: Creates or deletes metadata for various Infinidat objects.
 - infini_network_space: Creates or deletes network spaces.